grpc/grpc-swift-protobuf/Sources/GRPCProtobuf/Documentation.docc/Documentation.md

 This package provides three products:
 - ``GRPCProtobuf``, a module providing runtime serialization and deserialization components for [SwiftProtobuf](https://github.com/apple/swift-protobuf).
-- `protoc-gen-grpc-swift`, an executable which is a plugin for `protoc`, the Protocol Buffers compiler.
+- `protoc-gen-grpc-swift-2`, an executable which is a plugin for `protoc`, the Protocol Buffers compiler.
 An article describing how to generate gRPC Swift stubs using it is available with the `grpc-swift` documentation on the [Swift Package Index](https://swiftpackageindex.com/grpc/grpc-swift/documentation).